Southpaw-TACTIC/TACTIC-Docs/developer/docs/index.md

 1. Javascript Library
 1. REST Interface

-The complete reference of functions can be found here:
+The complete reference of functions can be found in the [API Reference](/api_reference).